-4 Tips for Applying Makeup if You Have Eczema, According to Beauty ExpertsOctober 28, 2022
+4 Tips for Applying Makeup If You Have EczemaOctober 30, 2023

 If you’re planning on applying makeup on eczema, both artists agree that a hydrating skincare routine pre-application is key.
 “Start by moisturizing the skin first and apply a primer to seal your moisturizer,” says Aunique.
 We love the CeraVe AM Facial Moisturizing Lotion or the skinfix Eczema + Dermatitis Face Balm.